What is the Competitive Forces Model?

 - Excess production capacity

-- Barriers to exit – when exiting an industry requires a high costs, companies are less likely to enter the industry in the first place
+- Barriers to exit – when exiting an industry requires high costs, companies are less likely to enter the industry in the first place

 Bargaining Power of Buyers